It’s a Memory, Not a Prophecy: Meeting Fear with Compassion

 Some mornings bring clarity.
-Today, a single phrase reshaped how I meet my own nervous system in moments of fear: “It’s not a prophecy—it’s a memory.”
+Today, a simple phrase reshaped how I meet my own nervous system in moments of fear:

 When the Body Remembers